Microchipping and pet registration

 Working dogs, and assistance and therapy animals

-Definition of a working dog: a dog used mainly use for droving, tending, working or protecting stock (includes a dog being trained as a working dog).
+Definition of a working dog: a dog used for droving, tending, working or protecting stock (includes a dog being trained as a working dog).

-If your working dog does not usually stay on farmland, it must be microchipped and registered (no fee for registration).
+If your working dog is not kept on farmland, it must be microchipped and registered (nil registration fee).

 You must provide a signed statutory declaration(PDF, 105KB) as proof the animal is a working dog.
 Please include a list of the dog’s duties, microchip number and breed of dog.